In you, Lord, I take refuge. Never let me be disgraced. Psalm 71:1

 Clean and Unclean Animals

 1 You are the children of the Lord your God.
-You shall not cut yourselves, nor make any baldness between your eyes for the dead.
+You shall not cut yourselves, nor make any baldness on the front of your head for the dead.
 2 For you are a holy people to the Lord your God, and the Lord has chosen you to be a people for his own possession, above all peoples who are on the face of the earth.

 9 These you may eat of all that are in the waters: you may eat whatever has fins and scales.
 10 You shall not eat whatever does not have fins and scales.
 It is unclean to you.